gdlc/BGLR-R/inst/md/RKHS_FIXED_UN_UN.md

 Example adapted from  [MTM](http://quantgen.github.io/MTM/vignette.html) package.
 Fixed effects can be added in any of the examples presented simply adding another term to the linear predictor and specifying the model as "FIXED".
-The parameter common can be used to specify if all the effects are assumed for all the traits.
+The parameter 'common' can be used to specify if all the effects are assumed for all the traits.

 ```R